walterfreeman/ast101/syllabus.md

 #### The professor
 Walter is in charge of giving the lectures, writing materials, helping students in any way I can (with my class or anything else!), supervising grading, and leading the course as a whole.

-If you want to talk to me, come to office hours or catch me before or after class.
+If you want to talk to me, come to ioffice hours or catch me before or after class.
 I am also frequently on the Discord server.

 You can also email me about private issues at <wafreema@syr.edu>.